na-Itms/0ad-gdd/book/gameplay/main/vision.md

 entertainment purposes?
 Uh… Yep.

-**to demonstrate that they are indeed the greatest ancient civilisation!**
+**to demonstrate that they are indeed the greatest ancient civilization!**

-Out of the 12 civilisations, which is the best?
+Out of the 12 civilizations, which is the best?
 Well, we don't know!
 That decision is put in the hands of the player.
 It is up to them to either recreate or rewrite history.